1: Join the Right Company at the Right Time

 - As a leader, you must set the pace and keep recruiting; never stop your personal recruiting, ever.

-- New recruits will solve most of your business problems.
+- New recruits will solve ALL of your business problems.

 - If your business is stagnant, go out and build five new legs quickly.